John-Nagle/lslutils/npc/README.md

 path planning system.

 Stop short of the target by the distance **stopshort**.
 This can be zero.
 Used mostly when approaching an avatar.

+**speed** is in meters per second.
+Reasonable values are 0.5 to 4.
+Ordinary walking speed in Second Life is 1.5 meters/sec.

 ### pathPursue
-    pathPursue(key target, float stopshort, integer dogged)
+    pathPursue(key target, float stopshort, integer dogged, float speed)

 Pursue the object **target**, usually an avatar.
 Stop short of the target by the distance **stopshort**, so as not to get in the avatar's face.
 1.75 to 2.0 meters is a reasonable value for **stopshort**.
 Setting **dogged** to TRUE makes the pursuit more determined and less polite.
 The character will keep pursuing even if the target avatar runs away.

+**speed** is in meters per second.
+Reasonable values are 0.5 to 4.
+Ordinary walking speed in Second Life is 1.5 meters/sec.

 ### pathStop
     pathStop()

 Stop any current motion.
 This is not usually necessary; sending a command while one is already running will stop the current movement.

-## pathSpeed
+## pathTurnspeed
-    pathSpeed(float speed, float turnspeed)
+    pathSpeed(float turnspeed)

-Sets the movement speed for future operations.
+Sets the turn speed.

-**speed** is in meters per second.
-Reasonable values are 0.5 to 4.
-Ordinary walking speed in Second Life is 1.5 meters/sec.

 **turnspeed** is the turning speed when changing direction, in radians per second.
 0.2 is a reasonable value.
 When in a path segment with both moving and turning,